-For Dakini Day today, I am launching a new page on Vajrayoginī, which will be a resource for research and translations on the fully awakened goddess, as practiced in the different traditions.
+This page on Vajrayoginī is a resource for new research and translations on the fully awakened goddess, as practiced in the different traditions.

 Research and Translations